JohnRichDev/discord-presence-api/README.md

 - Retrieve detailed Discord user presence and activity information
 - Real-time WebSocket connections for instant presence updates
+- Real-time activity-specific subscriptions (e.g., Spotify updates)
 - Health check endpoint for monitoring server and bot status
 - Subscription-based user monitoring system

+## Using the Hosted Version

+**Want to use the API without hosting it yourself?**

+Join [**The Grid**](https://discord.gg/rA4FWtn9yZ) Discord server to access the hosted version of this API!

+Once you're a member of The Grid, you can use the hosted API to get presence data for any user in that server.
+This is perfect for:
+- Testing the API before self-hosting
+- Small projects that don't need a dedicated instance
+- Learning how the WebSocket integration works

+> **Note**: The hosted version only provides data for users who are members of The Grid Discord server.

 ## API Endpoints